Hamish404/Navbar-Project/README.md

-# Navbar-Project
+# Responsive Navbar

-This repository contains code for a responsive navbar built using HTML, CSS, and JavaScript.
-The navbar adapts smoothly to different screen sizes, offering a user-friendly navigation experience.
-It features a hamburger menu for smaller screens and showcases Font Awesome icons for social media links.
+This repository contains code for a responsive navigation bar created with HTML, CSS, and JavaScript.
+The navbar is designed to provide a seamless browsing experience across various devices, adjusting its layout to fit different screen sizes.

+## Features

+- **Responsive Design:** Ensures optimal viewing on desktops, tablets, and mobile devices.
+- **Toggle Button:** Enables easy access to navigation links on smaller screens.
+- **Font Awesome Icons:** Stylishly integrated social media icons.

+## Contents

+- `index.html`: Defines the structure of the navbar.
+- `Navbar.css`: Contains styles for the navbar, links, and responsiveness.
+- `Navbar.js`: Implements toggle functionality for mobile view.